 CEMS students enjoy a very active student life at each school.
-CEMS Clubs organize a variety of events on and around campuses as well as regional events yearly.
-The Clubs are there to support the students CEMS experience as a whole and to ensure that the programme also provides a social and cultural learning experience for them.
+CEMS Clubs constantly organize a variety of events on and around campuses as well as regional events yearly.
+The Clubs are integral in supporting the students' CEMS experience as a whole and to ensure that the programme also provides a social and cultural learning experience for them on a local level.

 CEMS Clubs have been set up to:

-- // Drive the international student community - // Enhance CEMS' reputation - // Strengthen the international network between students - // Foster strong links with alumni - // Foster strong links with corporate and social partners - // Foster innovative and progressive ideas to help CEMS grow - // Create exciting opportunities for all parties involved
+- // Drive the international student community - // Enhance CEMS' reputation - // Strengthen the international network between students - // Foster strong links with alumni - // Foster strong links with corporate and social partners - || Foster innovative and progressive ideas to help CEMS grow

-EMS Alumni Network
+EMS Alumni Network (CAN)

-CEMS has an alumni network of close to 19,500+ alumni from 108+ countries, living and working in 75+ countries.
+CEMS has an alumni network of close to 21,000+ alumni from 108+ countries, living and working in 75+ countries.
 This is indeed an incredible network of peers providing students with lifelong support from like-minded individuals throughout the world.
-During the CEMS student experience, alumni are readily available to network with students, mentor and support students' endeavours and are always willing to share their experiences &t career journeys.
+During the CEMS student experience, alumni are readily available to network with students, mentor and support students' endeavours and are always willing to share their experiences & career journeys.